Optometry Practice Staffing: Build Your Dream Team

 The good news: building an exceptional team follows a repeatable framework.
 This guide covers everything from calculating your staffing needs to creating retention systems that keep your best people for years.

-Why Optometry Practice Staffing Challenges Are Growing
+Why Are Optometry Practice Staffing Challenges Growing?

 Healthcare staffing shortages affect every specialty, but optometry faces unique pressures.
 The Bureau of Labor Statistics projects optometry support roles will grow 10% through 2032, outpacing the available workforce.